Novato, CA

 However, I was tormented by a lack of clarity and certainty.
 What was my life about?
 What am I supposed to be doing?
 Should I go back into music?
 Should I continue on this foggy but promising path?
 There was a point when my over-dramatic nature brought me down to the basement floor - begging for an answer.
 Gradually a dim vision of Jesus himself appeared (in a kind of cliched pose).
 This image got closer and closer and finally was next to me.
 I leaned forward to pick up the pearl of wisdom I was desperate for.
 "Get Over Yourself" - was the epiphany I both deserved and needed.
 My holy vision had a sense of humor.
 Excellent!

 Turns out, I was going to be paid to think and to build machines using words!
 If I only knew that then.
 At the time, I couldn't imagine where I could fit in and be useful.
 I had been introduced to law, accounting, psychiatry - all achingly boring to me.
 I also am not a Steady Eddie (my father was and woke up every morning at 6AM to trudge across the top of Detroit in every weather to his GM job.
 As a member of the Greatest Generation, growing up through the Depression and fighting in the 3rd Army in WWII, a steady job was a dream come true.
-For me, a spoiled Boomer taught early about the virtues of freedom and creativity, it seemed entombing.)
+For me, a spoiled Boomer taught early about the virtues of freedom and creativity, it seemed entombing.
+Life should be an exciting adventure (with breaks, of course) and I was itching to start mine.

 I had been in a musical "tunnel" during my years at Interlochen and NEC.
 All I thought about and did was music (oh, and girls).
 I had been developing a vacuum that needed to be filled with a richer understanding of the rest of the world.
 This vacuum was rushing to be filled and this period of my life was full of learning opportunities, one after the other.
 Fate for me is magnetic, inescapable (if I don't fight it or push it).
 The right thing happens at the right time, the right person comes along at the right time.
 Even my errant steps led to important experiences and life lessons.

 I was on the path, learning like crazy.
-Books came to me, including "As Above, So Below" by Alan Oken, who would play a major role in breaking me free of my former life.
+Books came to me, including "As Above, So Below" by Alan Oken (above), who would play a major role in breaking me free of my former life.
 I explored numerology, palmistry, theology, channeling, esoteric astrology, all the world religions (including, in a weird twist that wound up in a baptism) the Mormon faith (which would rescue us from Peru - see "Stuck in Peru").
-I was taught about the life within, the hidden structures and the informing vibrations (life is vibration).
+I was taught about the life within, the hidden structures and the informing vibrations (life is vibration - I KNEW it!).
 As a musician, this could not have made more sense to me.
 Music is the organization of vibrations into events.
-Turns out that's what the esoterics teach you.
+Turns out that's what the esoterics teach you about life itself.
+The first vibration started long, long ago and set off more and more vibrations.
+We're just vibrating atoms of energy - with the crucial difference of being aware of it.
 There is the exoteric (the exterior "face") of religion which tries to guide you to living a clean, sin-free, compassionate life but that is only the first part of the job.
 Once achieved - this calmer, clearer self can more readily enter into the esoteric realms.
-There is so much truth there that it's kind of hard to handle unless you first purged your soul.
+There is so much truth there that it's kind of hard to handle unless you first purged your soul, cleansed your mind and strengthened your body and emotions.